-Your goBAYLOR account will show you exactly what items we have received and what is needed to complete your file by the deadline.
+Your goBAYLOR account will show exactly what items we have received and what is needed to complete your file by the deadline.

-- Official High School Transcripts
+1. High School Transcripts

-- Transcripts should be submitted in the original language and accompanied by an official literal English translation.
+Transcripts should be submitted in the original language and accompanied by an official literal English translation.

-- If you have not yet taken your examination, your admission may be contingent upon our receipt of your exam results.
+If you have not yet taken your examination, your admission may be contingent upon our receipt of your exam results.